 Liposuction also only requires small incisions and patients can avoid general anesthesia and lengthy recovery times.

 The procedure is suitable for those who have good skin tone and abdominal muscles.
 This is because Liposuction doesn’t remove excess or loose skin or rectify issues due to weak abdominal muscles.
-This limitation may be what leads a cosmetic or plastic surgeon to recommend a Tummy Tuck.
+This limitation may be what leads a cosmetic doctor to recommend a Tummy Tuck.

 Click here to find out more about the Liposuction Procedure options.